Neural equilibria for long-term prediction of nonlinear conservation laws: Introduction

-Directly working with~\cref{eq:conservation} remains challenging due to its nonlinear, coupled structure.
-A conceptually elegant alternative to solving it directly is to \emph{perform a lifting of the macroscopic conservation law} into a kinetic representation, and then \emph{solve in the lifted representation}.
-Instead of tracking the nonlinear dynamics of $\boldsymbol{U}$ directly, we employ the Boltzmann–BGK formulation~\cite{bhatnagar1954model}, which evolves a single-particle distribution function $f(t,\bx,\velocity)$, where $\bx$ and $\velocity$ are the (independent) microscopic (particle) position and velocity, respectively.
-Bouchut’s seminal work guarantees that any hyperbolic conservation law with convex entropy admits such a BGK surrogate~\cite{bouchut1999construction}, ensuring that \emph{\NN's lifting is universal}, rather than ad hoc.
+With the continuity equation (Eq.~\ref{eq:conservation}) as NeurDE's starting point, we leverage kinetic theory to create a more robust learning environment by isolating components best suited for ML while keeping important physical structures.
+By \emph{lifting the macroscopic conservation law} (Eq.~\ref{eq:conservation}) into a kinetic representation, we separate the non-local but linear transport from the local but nonlinear operation.
+This transformed representation yields the Boltzmann--BGK formulation~\cite{bhatnagar1954model}, which evolves a single-particle distribution function $f(t,\bx,\velocity)$, where $\bx$ and $\velocity$ are the (independent) microscopic (particle) position and velocity, respectively.
+Therefore, NeurDE evolves physical systems in the mesoscopic (particle) scale instead of directly tracking the nonlinear macroscopic observables ($\boldsymbol{U}(\bx, t)$).
+At the continuum relaxation level, Bouchut's seminal work shows that hyperbolic conservation laws with convex entropy admit such a BGK surrogate under suitable structural hypotheses~\cite{bouchut1999construction}, so the kinetic lifting underlying \NN{} is broad at the level of representation.